danja/erf/README.md

 Clone this repo, `cd` into it, run `npm install` then `npm run dev` to start the development server.
 Then open http://localhost:3000 in your browser.

-Add erf as an MCP server to Claude Code:
+...and/or add erf as an MCP server to Claude Code:

 ```bash
 claude mcp add erf node /absolute/path/to/erf/bin/erf-mcp.js
 ```

+(npx should work)

 Or manually edit your MCP configuration file: